openharmony/docs/en/application-dev/database/database-relational-guidelines.md

 The **RDB** module provides **RdbPredicates** for you to set database operation conditions.

-The table below lists common predicates.
+The following table lists common predicates.
 For more information about predicates, see [**RdbPredicates**](../reference/apis/js-apis-data-rdb.md#rdbpredicates).

 **Table 6** APIs for using RDB store predicates